rgglez/svelte-i18n-gettext/README.md

 You can try this software live [here](https://codesandbox.io/p/sandbox/nifty-chihiro-vn854x).

-There is also a local example proyect in the [example](example/) directory.
+There is also a local example project in the [example](example/) directory.

 ## Notes